Danish farmers, hit by Russian ban, are a thorn in banks' side

 "We don't know how long this situation will continue.
 The farmers and banks can't do anything about it.
 Only politicians can change the situation," Dam said.

-At Nordea Bank around 10 percent of the 81 billion euros (63.7 billion pounds) it lent in the third quarter in Denmark was to farmers.
+At Nordea Bank around 10 percent of the 81 billion euros ($102 billion) it lent in the third quarter in Denmark was to farmers.
 Impaired agricultural loans were 815 million euros, or 33 percent of its total impaired loans, according to its latest results.

 Even Danske Bank, which has not lent heavily to farmers, has had to make a 100 million crown provision, Chief Executive Thomas Borgen told Reuters.